-Interest in a Joint Operation.
-The Group has, after considering the structure and form of the arrangement, the terms agreed by the parties in the contractual arrangement and the Group's rights and obligations arising from the arrangement, classified its interest in a joint arrangement with FDCP and WCFI under PFRS 11 as a joint venture.
+Accounting for Interest in a Joint Operation.
+The Group has, after considering the structure and form of the contractual arrangement, the terms agreed by the parties and the Group's rights and obligations classified its interest in a joint arrangement with FDCP, Inc. (FDCP) and Wild Catch Fisheries, Inc. (WCFI) as a joint venture under PFRS 11.
 As a consequence, the Group accounts for the assets, liabilities, revenues and expenses relating to its interest in the joint operation only to the extent of the Group's interest in the joint venture.

-Assessing Lease Commitments.
+Classifying Leases - Group as a Lessee.
 The Group has an operating lease agreement for its office site.
 The Group has determined that the risks and rewards of ownership related to the leased property are retained by the lessor.
 Accordingly, the agreement is accounted for as an operating lease.